-Question 4- The Bill proposes to make an exception to the rules for local government electoral wards to allow areas with inhabited islands to return 1 or 2 members (instead of the usual 3 or 4).
-What are your views on this proposal?

-s.15 - If the electoral wards are to be varied in this way we agree with the proposed list of local government areas to be reviewed.
+The Bill provisions make an exception to the rules for local government electoral wards in order to allow areas with inhabited islands to return one or two members (instead of the usual three or four).
+We have no position on this change but if the electoral wards are to be varied in this way, we agree with the proposed list of local government areas to be reviewed.